jacobherrington/rails/guides/source/active_record_encryption.md

    ...
 end
 ```
-This can be handy if you want to protect encrypted data while still running arbitrary code against it (e.g., in a Rails console).
+This can be handy if you want to protect encrypted data while still running arbitrary code against it (e.g. in a Rails console).